peredaniel/iOS-tech-challenge/README.md

 ### Storyboards and XIB files

-Altough I am aware that here at ABA we implement views by code, in the last year almost every project I took part on did use storyboards and XIB files, which may me used to them.
+Altough I am aware that here at ABA we implement views by code, in the last year almost every project I took part on did use storyboards and XIB files, which made me being used to use them.
 Therefore, I decided to use them in this assignment to further remove code from the view classes and keep them *clean* and as short as possible.

-Furthermore, navigation is now driven by segues which are located in the file *Search.storyboard*, thus having a clear picture of the flow of the app.
+Furthermore, navigation is now driven by segues which are located in the file `Search.storyboard`, thus having a clear picture of the flow of the app.

 ### Dependency injection